4A-50/OSVU/CONTRIBUTING.md

 - Fields and methods in a class are private by default, no need to use the private keyword there.

 ## Final Words
-Thanks For Helping Improve OSVU
+Thanks For Helping Improve OSVU!

 4A-50